neuroradiology/todo-list/README.md

 # toDo List
-A to-do list web application incorporating a user registration and login system that makes it easy to keep track of all your personalized tasks in one place and get stuff done.
+A web application incorporating a user registration and login system that makes it easy to keep track of all your tasks in one place and get stuff done.

 ## Usage
 Try it out here - [toDo List](https://todo-list-website.herokuapp.com/)